open-sdg/open-sdg/docs/metadata-format.md

 ## Embedded Feature Metadata

 You may want to add an additional feature which isn't created from data, such as an iframe.
-You can create an extra tab to display this feature by adding the following tags to the metadata file.
+You can create an extra tab to display this feature by adding the following fields to the metadata file.

 * `embedded_feature_footer` - information about the embedded feature which displays below embed.
 Examples:
     * This graph provided by "My Organisation"